 - Springfield is the capital city, so we have the capitol building.
 (It helps to remember that the capitol building has a dome, which is spelled with an “o.”)

 - Please resist the urge to use lots of capital letters, and especially to use all caps, except OCCASIONALLY for emphasis.

 Proper names of specific persons, places, or things.
 Capitalize University when used alone and referring to the University of Illinois as a whole.
 (See “Campus/University” above.)
 Also capitalize phrases, such as Spring Semester 2016.

 - Don’t capitalize:

-- Use one before and or or in a series.
-(We ate toast, eggs, and cereal.
-I had my choice of red, black, or blue pens.)
+- Use commas to separate elements in a series, but do not put a comma before the conjunction in a simple series.
+(We ate toast, eggs and cereal.
+I had my choice of red, black or blue pens.)

 - In this sense, compose means to create or put together.
 (Jack’s comic book collection is composed of several first editions.)

 - Comprise means to contain or include.
 (The panel comprises people from all parts of campus.)
 Note, however, that the panel is not “comprised of” people from all parts of campus.